This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t look any further.

 After some discussion (which may end naturally or after a pre-agreed time), it’s time to vote.
 On a countdown, all players simultaneously point a finger at a player that they want to eliminate.

 The player with the most votes is eliminated.
 If it’s a tie with two or more votes, both players are eliminated.
 If no one receives more than one vote, everyone survives.

 Depending on who survives, the winning team is declared.
 Werewolves win if no werewolves are killed.
 And villagers win if they kill at least one werewolf.
 (There are some fringe scenarios – like a Tanner with his death wish.)

 This is the end of the game.
 Reveal your roles, discuss, have a laugh – and deal the cards for a new round.

 Skill factor: low-medium.
 Rules are easy to understand, but you’ve got to know how to “play the people”.

 Luck factor: medium.
-A lot is dependant on how the roles are set-up – if the better players get the role of fascists, you’re in trouble.
+A lot is dependent on how the roles are set up – if the better players get the role of fascists, you’re in trouble.

 Secret Hitler is a board game, set in 1930s Germany, at the time when the national-socialist party was on the rise.
 The game tries to replicate this: players are split into two teams: liberals and fascists, with one of the fascists being Hitler himself.

-Game is set-up in a way, that liberals always have a majority (3 against 2, 4 against 2, 4 against 3, etc.).
+The game is set up in such a way, that liberals always have a majority (3 against 2, 4 against 2, 4 against 3, etc.).
 One of the fascist players is also given the role of Hitler.